 - Any other information that the purchaser must reasonably be made aware of

-- Upon the sale of a puppy or kitten, RPBA members must agree to provide a three-day‘ cooling off’ period, in which the animal may be returned for any reason.
-If this is done during the cooling off period, it is at the Breeders discretion what refund will apply, however a minimum of 50% refund is required to be given (This may exclude any transport expenses incurred during the sale). *A 75% refunded is required in the state of Victoria
+6.2 Upon the sale of a puppy or kitten, RPBA members must agree to provide a three-day cooling off’ period, in which the animal may be returned for any reason.
+If this is done during the cooling-off period, it is at the Breeders discretion what refund will apply, however a minimum of 50% refund* is required to be given (This may exclude any transport expenses incurred during the sale). *A 75% refunded is required in the state of Victoria

-- A post-sale agreement outlining all health tests completed by a veterinarian must be provided at the time of sale, including information on other unpreventable and/or untestable conditions, and for which conditions refunds will be offered.
+6.3 A post-sale agreement outlining all health tests completed by a veterinarian must be provided at the time of sale, including information on other unpreventable and/or untestable conditions, and for which conditions refunds will be offered

 State Legislation Resources

 - Prevention of Cruelty to Animals Act 1979

-- Animal Welfare Code of Practice Breeding Dogs & Cats
+- Animal Welfare Code of Practice – Breeding Dogs and Cats